Overview

 But the vast majority of your accounts probably do file reports with the bureaus.
 Since lenders rely on consumers’ credit scores, it’s in their best interest to make sure the credit reporting system is as accurate as possible.

-Most lenders report to the credit bureaus once per month, though that can vary.
-Some businesses report more frequently, while others report every 45 days.
 There are costs associated with this process, so some lenders may make financially motivated decisions about how often to report — daily, weekly, or monthly — and whether to report to one credit bureau or to all three.
 The process of shipping and processing all of this information can also differ, which helps explain why some updates appear on your credit report more quickly than others.

 These frequent updates don’t always translate to dips and waves in your score.
 If you’re usually punctual about paying your bills, another on-time payment might not have a significant impact.
 A sudden missed mortgage payment, on the other hand, could do serious damage to your score.

-Keep in mind that the credit issuer’s name might appear differently on your alerts.
+• The credit issuer’s name might appear differently on your alerts.
 For example, Best Buy may appear as “BBY,” while Chase appears as “JPMCB Card Services.”
-Terminology can vary across agencies, too — that’s why one of our credit alerts might say “delinquent,” while another might say “derogatory.”

-Now that you know a bit about how and when information appears on your credit report, you may be wondering how long some information remains there — especially the not-so-great stuff, such as a missed payment or a tax lien.
+You may be wondering how long some information remains on your credit report — especially the not-so-great stuff, such as a missed payment or a tax lien.

-Most negative information will remain on your credit report for up to seven years, including the following:
+However, most negative information will remain on your credit report for up to seven years, including the following:

 • Late payments